kshedden/dstream/README.md

 achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
 A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.
-A single chunk is brought into memory at once.
-The Dstream as a whole will generally not reside in memory.
+Only one chunk of the Dstream must be held in memory at one time.

 During data processing, the chunks are visited in linear order.
 When possible, the memory backing a chunk is re-used for the next chunk.